 Window Energy Ratings (WER)

 The energy efficiency of windows in the UK is measured using the Window Energy Rating (WER) system.
-This rates windows from G (least efficient) to A++ (most efficient), considering factors such as how much heat the window retains, how much solar heat it gains, and how airtight it is.
+This rates windows from G (least efficient) to A++ (most efficient), considering a range of factors such as how much heat the window retains, how much solar heat it gains, and how airtight it is.

 The rating system makes it easy to compare different windows and choose the most energy-efficient option for your home.